-Adaptive Cruise Control (ACC) increases your driving comfort, combining the ease of a regular cruise control with enhanced safety, especially when driving on highways and freeways in limited or moderate traffic jams.
+The Adaptive Cruise Control (ACC) increases your driving comfort combining the ease of a regular cruise control with enhanced security, especially when driving on highways and freeways in limited or moderate traffic jams.

-Turns and bends: When you’re driving through a corner, the ACC system may engage the braking system to decrease your vehicle’s speed and acceleration for stability reasons even if it doesn’t detect any target vehicle ahead.
-Once you’re out of the corner, the system will resume your desired speed automatically.
+Turns and bends: When you’re driving on a curve, the Adaptive Cruise Control system may engage the braking system to decrease your vehicle speed and acceleration for stability reasons even if it doesn’t detect any target vehicle ahead.
+Once you’re out of the curve, the system will resume your desired speed automatically.
 This type of deceleration is a normal functionality of ACC.

-Driving on hills: When you’re driving on steep hills, be aware that the ACC system may not always detect a vehicle in your lane when that vehicle reaches the crest and goes downhill on the other side.
+Driving on hills: When you’re driving on steep hills, be aware that the Adaptive Cruise Control system may not always detect a vehicle in your lane when that vehicle reaches the crest and goes downhill to the other side.
 Depending on the speed, traffic conditions, and the steepness of the hills, ACC performance may be limited.

 *Actual selling price may vary.
 Dealer preparation, options, delivery, destination, taxes, title, license and registration fees not included.
 Please see your authorized Maserati dealer to ensure the actual availability of these models and the accuracy of the information.
 All figures presented are estimates only.
 The payments calculated are based on terms and other variables you have selected and are not current programs available by MNA.
 This is not an offer of direct financing or of any particular lease or purchase transaction.

 © 2020 Maserati North America, Inc. All rights reserved.
 Maserati and the Trident logo are registered trademarks of Maserati SpA.

 Some images may show European models.